 → Writing Prompt 13: Should the drinking age be lowered to eighteen?
 Why or why not?

-→ Writing Prompt 15: Do you think law enforcement agencies and government officials spend too much time and energy focusing on marijuana instead of other drugs (heroin, cocaine, meth, etc…)
+→ Writing Prompt 15: Do you think law enforcement agencies and government officials spend too much time and energy focusing on marijuana instead of the more hardcore drugs, like heroin, cocaine, or meth?
+Write an essay explaining your view.

-→ Writing Prompt 16: Medical marijuana has been legalized in California for some time now.
-Consequently, do you feel it’s okay for the state to regulate and distribute marijuana like any other prescription drug, or do you feel that this should be a decided on a federal level?
+→ Writing Prompt 16: Medical marijuana has been legalized in several states for some time now.
+Do you feel it’s okay for the state to regulate and distribute marijuana like any other prescription drug, or do you feel that this should be a decided on a federal level?
 Explain your answer.

 → Writing Prompt 17: Do you believe the current movie rating system is a fair depiction of the content in today’s movies?
 Why or why not?